Naduni-Ekanayaka/Naduni-Ekanayaka/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
-I'm **Naduni Ekanayake**, a tech enthusiast and aspiring **data scientist** passionate about transforming raw data into actionable insights. 🌟 Here's a little about me:
+I'm **Naduni Ekanayake**, a tech enthusiast and aspiring **data scientist** passionate about transforming raw data into actionable insights.

 ---